ArshadChowdhury/image_slider/README.md

 # Image slider built with html/css/js
 ## Built this image slider to view various images using slider
-## Mainly it'll change the css class with JavaScript
+## Mainly it'll change the css class with JavaScript and show another picture from next slide.